tldr-pages/tldr/pages/linux/bspwm.md

 > A tiling window manager based on binary space partitioning.
 > More information: <https://github.com/baskerville/bspwm>.

-- Start bspwm (Note that a pre-existing window manager must not be open when this command is run.):
+- Start `bspwm` (note that a pre-existing window manager must not be open when this command is run):

 `bspwm -c {{path/to/config}}`